resharp/scBurstSim/README.md

 - directory correlation_labels.plots containing
 - a csv corr_labels_<len_win>.csv with Pearson correlation values
 - some plots with correlation values for different categories (tran_type S/F and length of period)
+- phase diagrams of differences in Pearson correlation p-value distribution for tran_type S and F
+- percentage of genes for which correlation can be calculated (enough signal)

 ## signal of labels ##
 analysis of signal of label counts